FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Cockos_Reaper.md

 ![](include/SpatRevolution_UserGuide_-249.jpg)

-In the Spat HOA Room, we see the B-Format source (transcoded into an _Auro3D virtual speaker configuration_ in this example) fly gradually into the scene with the whole sound field transforming slowly as it comes over.
+In the SPAT HOA Room, we see the B-Format source (transcoded into an _Auro3D virtual speaker configuration_ in this example) fly gradually into the scene with the whole sound field transforming slowly as it comes over.

 ## Setting up controllers and LFO